 We can notice things like connective tissue tension, whether it is tension in investing fascia (the connective tissue within a muscle), in tendons or ligaments.
 Via these we can also get a sense of our joints.

 Part of controlling muscles is being able to feel when they are active and when they are relaxed.
-Noticing muscle activation sensation and connective tissue tension, we can improve our ability to control our body.
+Noticing muscle activation sensation and connective tissue tension, we can improve our ability both to feel (proprioceive) and control our body.

 With pulley systems, it's generally pretty clear what parts are meant to move and what parts are still.
 With a pulley attached to a ceiling or overhead beam, we generally assume that the ceiling or beam will remain still.
 Then as we pull on the rope, we lift whatever we are trying to lift.
 It moves relative to the fixed point on the ceiling or overhead beam.